-James Mainwaring is a composer, songwriter and multi-instrumentalist best known for his saxophone playing in Roller Trio, Tipping Point and as a session musician for Django Django.
-He also performs solo sax sets with effects pedals, is currently working on his debut song based record ‘Rib‘ and is a PhD student at the University of York – recipient of the Sir Jack Lyons Scholarship.
+James Mainwaring is an award winning composer and multi-instrumentalist best known for his saxophone playing in the Mercury Prize Nominated Roller Trio, Tipping Point and Django Django.
+He also performs solo and is a part-time PhD student at the University of York – recipient of the Sir Jack Lyons Scholarship.

 Mainwaring was born in 1989 in Warrington.
-He sang in rock bands and joined Wigan Youth Jazz Orchestra then moved to Leeds to study jazz at Leeds College of Music where he is still based.
+He sang in rock bands and joined Wigan Youth Jazz Orchestra before moving to Leeds to study jazz at Leeds College of Music where he is still based.
 Performing with his projects and as a side-man for John Law, Dave Kane, Morten Schantz, Django Django, Sean Foran, Nduduzo Makathini, Space Fight and many more he has appeared internationally at major venues and festivals, on the radio and on TV.

 ‘Saxophonist James Mainwaring is a resourceful exponent of John Zornian squealings, growling split-note sounds and almost-romantic tenor rumination…’ John Fordham (Guardian)